-Recommendations regarding oral evidence-based disease-modifying therapies in patients with acute heart failure aClass of recommendation. bLevel of evidence.
+Recommendations regarding oral evidence-based disease-modifying therapies in patients with acute heart failure

-Recommendations Class a Level b In case of worsening of chronic HFrEF, every attempt should be made to continue evidence- based, disease-modifying therapies, in the absence of haemodynamic instability or contra- indications.
+Recommendations Class ^a Level ^b In case of worsening of chronic HFrEF, every attempt should be made to continue evidence- based, disease-modifying therapies, in the absence of haemodynamic instability or contra- indications.
 I с In the case of de novo HFrEF, every attempt should be made to initiate these therapies after haemodynamic stabilization.
 I с

-AHF = acute heart failure; HFrEF = heart failure with reduced ejection fraction.
+$\label{eq:AHF} AHF = acute heart failure; HFrEF = heart failure with reduced ejection fraction. $$ ^aClass of recommendation. $$$

 Oral disease-modifying HF therapy should be continued on admission with AHF, except in the presence of haemodynamic instability (symptomatic hypotension, hypoperfusion, bradycardia), hyperkalaemia or severely impaired renal function.
 In these cases, the daily dosage of oral therapy may be reduced or stopped temporarily until the patient is stabilized.
 In particular, beta-blockers can be safely continued during AHF presentations except in cardiogenic shock.
-A recent meta-analysis demonstrated that discontinuation of beta-blockers in patients hospitalized with AHF was associated with significantly increased in-hospital mortality, shortterm mortality and the combined endpoint of short-term rehospitalization or mortality.
+A recent meta-analysis demonstrated that discontinuation of beta-blockers in patients hospitalized with AHF was associated with significantly increased in-hospital mortality, shortterm mortality and the combined endpoint of short-term rehospitalization or mortality.587